rhudaina/Level-Set-Based-Method-for-Cellular-Rearrangement/README.md

 These dependencies can also be installed on a Windows-based and Unix-based device.

-### Code availability ###

-All codes used to obtain the level set based simulation data and to conduct numerical analysis presented in our article "A level set-based approach for modeling cellular rearrangements in tissue morphogenesis" are fully available on Code Ocean DOI: 10.24433/CO.7605938.v1

 ## Getting Started ##

 Open a terminal window, access subfolder `/code`, and execute the following command.